madiele/TwitchToPodcastRSS/README.md

 `sudo docker-compose pull && sudo docker-compose up -d`

-then run this to delete the old version form your sistem (note: this will also delete any other unused image you have)
+then run this to delete the old version form your system (note: this will also delete any other unused image you have)

 `sudo docker system prune`